 WHAT IS A MULCH COVER?

-Some would even argue that, in nature, mulch is the very first of the different layer of soil.
+Some would even argue that, in nature, mulch is the very first of the different layers of soil.
 In other words, mulch is such an integral part of a healthy environment for plants, that it can be seen in nature where it covers and protects the soil beneath it.

 A mulch cover supports the microbial activity in your soil.
-It ‘covers’ it with an essential top layer, which assists in maintaining healthy conditions.
-It keeps the soil humid, and prevents water from evaporating too quickly.
+It ‘covers’ it with an essential top layer, which assists in maintaining healthy conditions It keeps the soil moist, and prevents water from evaporating too quickly.
 A mulch cover also keeps the top layer of the soil cool, allowing the roots of your plant to grow closer to the surface.
 The top layer of soil is usually warm and dry because of exposure to the sun (or grow lights), and your plant’s roots will seldom be comfortable to explore it.

 - Green mulch